Cost Inefficiency, Size of Firms and Takeovers

 This study, using the Cox proportional hazards model, finds that the risk of takeover rises with cost inefficiency.
 It also finds that a firm faces a significantly higher risk of takeover if its cost performance lags behind its industry benchmark.
-These findings, moreover, appear to be remarkably stable over the nearly two decades spanned by the sample.
-The effect of the variables measuring the risk-size relationship, however, indicate temporal changes.
+Moreover, these findings appear to be remarkably stable over the nearly two decades spanned by the sample.
+The effect of the variables used to measure the risk-size relationship, however, indicates temporal changes.
 Lastly, the study presents evidence from fixed-effects models of ex post cost efficiency improvements that support the hypothesis that takeover targets are selected based on the potential for improvement.

 Suggested Citation: Suggested Citation